Management Strategy

 Economic:

-- Reduces the quality and saleability of agricultural crops like hay, oats, and alfalfa.
+- Reduces the quality and saleability of crops like hay, oats, and alfalfa.

 - Leaves and stems are toxic to livestock.